gretazas/black_jack_game/README.md

 # ![SLACK](https://img.shields.io/badge/Slack-4A154B?style=for-the-badge&logo=slack&logoColor=white) <img src="https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png" width="90">
 Eventually I had to get help and had a hard time comprehending that the appendChild node is not a literal print into .innerHTML.

-Another issue I came up to was Google charts, I had difficulty with design, which left unresolved, could not get padding aplied to ellipse.
+Another issue I came up to was Google charts, I had difficulty with design, which left unresolved, could not get padding applied to elipse.
 I also had to get help with bug that did not show any errors at the console.
 This time was couple of styles clashing in responsive design.

 <img src="https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png" width="90">